PeterWangIntel/crosswalk-website/Try-Crosswalk.md

   --extensions=EXTENSIONS
                         The path list for external extensions separated by os separator.On Linux and Mac, the separator is ":".
-On Windows, it is ";".Such as:
+On Windows, it is ";".
+Such as:
                         --extensions="/path/to/extension1:/path/to/extension2"
   --mode=MODE           The packaging mode of the application. "shared" means
                         the application shares the Xwalk with other